Knowledge base

 Enable maintenance mode

-To activate a page that temporarily replaces your usual homepage:
+To enable a page that temporarily replaces your usual homepage:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).